biomejs/biome/website/src/content/docs/linter/rules/no-duplicate-font-names.md

 This rule checks the `font` and `font-family` properties for duplicate font names.

-This rule ignores var(--custom-property) variable syntaxes.
+This rule ignores var(--custom-property) variable syntaxes now.

 ## Examples